ephedrandrox/balek/docs/quickstart.md

 Once the containers are up and running you can access your Balek instance through [https://localhost/](https://localhost/)

-To access the built/minified interface you have to request [https://localhost/release/](https://localhost/release/)
+The built/minified interface will be found at [https://localhost/release/](https://localhost/release/)